 Jim began his career in engineering at United Technologies, where he conducted numerous aircraft crash investigations, and, prior to that, served as a project engineer at Allied-Signal (now Honeywell).
 Jim holds an MBA in Finance from Cornell University and a BS in Engineering and Applied Science from UCLA.
 He is a CFA charter holder, an active licensed CPA, and is a life member of the California Scholastic Federation.

-Mary Ropes - Grant Thornton, Partner, Audit, National Professional Practice Director - Partner-in-Charge
+Mary Ropes - Grant Thornton, National Professional Practice Director Group - Partner-in-Charge

 Mary is the Partner-in-Charge of the National Professional Practice Director group for Grant Thornton.
 In this role, Mary deals with all professional standards, auditing and risk management issues throughout the Firm.
 She also consults with businesses throughout the country on complex accounting and auditing matters including business combinations, revenue recognition, equity instruments and long-lived assets.